 The Legend of A Link to the Spoons

 No matter where you’re at in your disability adventure -whether you’re just starting out and are still learning the ropes, or have leveled up to being a pro at battling systemic barriers- this space is for you.
-Our quest is to help disabled folx connect, share stories of our thoughts and experiences, and provide resources for Community members to use for their own self-advocacy; all with a bit of nerdy flair, naturally.
+Our quest is to help disabled people connect, share stories of our thoughts and experiences, and provide resources for Community members to use for their own self-advocacy; all with a bit of nerdy flair, naturally.
 We believe that knowledge is power, gatekeeping is for trolls, and sharing is what strengthens Community.

 While our website is dedicated to serving and connecting the Disabled Community, we also welcome parents and guardians of disabled children, family members and friends, support workers and caregivers, medical professionals, educators of every level, allies, and beyond into this space to learn and effectively support the disabled people in your life.
-It is of great importance to be conscious of the intersectionality that disability has with every other minority, so we are deeply committed to ensuring this is a safe space for ALL marginalized people.
+It is of great importance to be conscious of the intersectionality that disability has with every other minority group, so we are deeply committed to ensuring this is a safe space for ALL marginalized people.

-The two of us are elated that you’ve stopped by our website, and truly hope you’ve found value in our content during your visit.
+We’re elated that you’ve stopped by our website, and truly hope you’ve found value in our content during your visit.

 Our Stories